jxbz/madam/README.md

 - Our GAN implementation is based on a codebase by [Jiahui Yu](http://jiahuiyu.com/).
 - Our Transformer code is from the [Pytorch example](https://github.com/pytorch/examples/tree/master/word_language_model).
 - Our CIFAR-10 classification code is orginally by [kuangliu](https://github.com/kuangliu/pytorch-cifar).
+- Our Jax demo is based on the [Fourier feature networks](https://people.eecs.berkeley.edu/~bmild/fourfeat/) codebase.

 ## Citation